 New Zealand - WELLINGTON

 Address: 125 The Terrace, Wellington 6011, New Zealand

 Postal Address: P.O.
 Box 8047, Wellington 6143, New Zealand

 While in New-Zealand, you will be able to phone to Canada through a Canadian operator

 by dialing a Canada-direct number:

-Make sure that your passport is valid for the duration of your stay.
+Make sure that your passport is valid for the whole length of your trip.

-Many countries require that your passport be valid at least six months after the due date of your return.
+Many countries require that your passport be valid for at least six months after your projected return date.